Vision 2023: COVID-19 pandemic

 The global COVID-19 pandemic triggered severe social and economic disruption around the world, including the largest global recession since the Great Depression.
 Governmental interventions, including travel restrictions and lockdowns, had a major effect on the economic and tourism goals.

 2022 Russian invasion of Ukraine

-Turkey's economic policy has received significant setbacks as a result of Russia's invasion of Ukraine, with gasoline price rising, canceled vacation bookings and textile purchases, and worries of food shortages.
+Turkey's economic policy has received significant setbacks as a result of the 2022 Russia's invasion of Ukraine, with gasoline price rising, canceled vacation bookings and textile purchases, and worries of food shortages.
 In the previous years, Turkey received the most tourists from Russia.